 Directions

-Katmai National Park headquarters is in King Salmon, about 290 air miles southwest of Anchorage.
-Katmai is accessed almost exclusively by plane or boat.
-Regularly scheduled commercial flights to King Salmon are available from Anchorage via PenAir, Ravn Alaska, and Alaska Airlines.
-Fure's Cabin is over 20 miles by water from Brooks Camp with no public transportation available.
-Access is by float plane or boat only.
+Katmai National Park headquarters is in King Salmon, approximately 290 air miles southwest of Anchorage.
+Commercial flights to King Salmon are available from Anchorage via Alaska Airlines, PenAir, and Ravn Alaska.
+From King Salmon, Fure's Cabin is accessed by float plane or boat.
+No public transportation is available.
+The cabin is over 20 miles by water from Brooks Camp; paddlers should allow one to three days for the 32-mile journey along Naknek Lake shorelines.

 Amenities